 Where to Buy Kobe Beef Online

-Now, I could name all the places, or I can tell you the best and easiest place to order it from (btw, I do not GET CRAP from these businesses, and I just recommend business that I personally would order from).
+Now, I could name all the places, or I can tell you the best and easiest place to order it from (btw, I do not GET CRAP from these businesses, and I just recommend the business that I personally would order from).

 In their own words: “It all began in 2007 with local distribution to renowned restaurants across the San Francisco Bay Area.
 After 10 years of distributing some of the finest meats to fine dining restaurants and high-end markets throughout the United States, we saw the opportunity to sell directly to the most gourmet and health-conscious of consumers.

 It became apparent that many meat connoisseurs were not able to get quality meats at their local butcher shops, and many also could not get the transparency needed to know exactly where their food was sourced from.
 Through The Wagyu Shop, you are now able to access high quality meats from reputable and trustworthy farmers and suppliers.
 Our focus is on the famous Wagyu beef genetics and quality husbandry provided by quality producers.